-In the Gospel: Recovering the Power of Christianity study, J.D. explains how God doesn’t want our service out of obligation, but a true desire of the heart.
+In this clip from the Gospel: Recovering the Power of Christianity study, Senior Pastor and Current President of the Southern Baptist Convention, J.D.
+Greear, explains how God doesn’t want our service out of obligation, but a true desire of the heart.

 The entire video is above, and the complete transcript is below.

 You see, ultimately that’s what’s behind all of our sin.
 There’s something you place a greater weight on than you do upon God.
 If you try to correct the behavior without first correcting the heart then you’ll just end up using God at best.
 You’ll serve God because you want to get something from Him, not because you love Him.
 You’ll serve Him because you want to keep Him off your back, you want to avoid punishment, you want Him to bless parts of your life.
 That becomes very wearisome to you.
 And it’s also not pleasing to God.

 When I was in high school I started to date a girl that I just really wasn’t, I guess, that into.
 We didn’t really seem to have chemistry.
 We never had a, what we call back then, the “DTR” – the “determine the relationship” talk.
 So I wasn’t really sure of our status and the crisis came when we were still kind of dating around Christmas time.

 Now every guy knows that if you’re dating a girl at Christmas time, you are obligated to get her a gift.
 Right?
 But I wasn’t really sure if we were officially dating or not.
 I was supposed to see her two days before Christmas and so I had this terrible thought.
 I’m like, “Am I supposed to get this girl a Christmas present?”
 Because, you know, if she gets me a Christmas present and I don’t get her one, then I look like a dirtbag.
 But I don’t want to drop 70 bucks on some girl I’ve got no future with.